ch4mpy/spring-addons/samples/tutorials/resource-server_with_specialized_oauthentication/README.md

 # How to extend `OAuthentication<OpenidClaimSet>`
-Lets says that we have business requirements where security is not only role based.
+Lets says that we have business requirements where security is not role based only.

 Lets assume that the authorization server also provides us with a `proxies` claim that contains a map of permissions per user "preferredUsername" (what current user was granted to do on behalf of some other users).